llsoftsec/llsoftsecbook/book.md

 On every read and write instruction, the cache micro-architecture looks up if the data for the requested address happens to be present in the cache.
-If it is, the CPU can continue executing quickly; if not, dependent operations will have to wait until the data returns from the much slower main memory.
-A typical access time is 3 to 5 CPU cycles for the fastest cache on a CPU versus hundreds of cycles for a main memory access.\index{memory access time} When data is present in the cache for a read or write, it is said to be a cache hit\index{cache hit}.
-Otherwise, it's called a cache miss\index{cache miss}.
+If it is, the CPU can continue executing quickly; if not, dependent operations will have to wait until the data returns from the slower main memory.
+A typical access time is 3 to 5 CPU cycles for the fastest cache on a CPU versus hundreds of cycles for a main memory access.\index{memory access time} When data is present in the cache for a read or write, it is said to be a **cache hit**\index{cache hit}.
+Otherwise, it's called a **cache miss**\index{cache miss}.

 Most systems have multiple levels of cache\index{multi-level cache}, each with a different trade-off between cache size\index{cache size} and access time\index{cache access time}.
 Some typical characteristics might be:

-* L1 (level 1) cache, 32kB in size, with an access time of 4 cycles.
+* L1 (level 1) cache, 32KB in size, with an access time of 4 cycles.
-* L2 cache, 256Kb in size, with an access time of 10 cycles.
+* L2 cache, 256KB in size, with an access time of 10 cycles.
 * L3 cache, 16MB in size, with an access time of 40 cycles.
 * Main memory, gigabytes in size, with an access time of more than 100 cycles.